nlgranger/SeqTools/docs/examples/dataloader.rst

-Dataloader
+DataLoader
 ==========

-This example shows how to re-implement Pytorch `Dataloader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_ using Seqtools.
-The dataloader is an iterable objects that wraps an indexable dataset adding shuffling, batching, prefetching and a few other operations relevant for a Neural Network training pipeline.
+This example shows how to re-implement Pytorch `DataLoader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_ using Seqtools.
+The DataLoader is an iterable objects that wraps an indexable dataset adding shuffling, batching, prefetching and a few other operations relevant for a Neural Network training pipeline.